-Currently Section 31(b)(1) requires estate recovery for MassHealth costs for people of any age who were inpatients of a nursing facility or other medical facility.
+Currently Section 31(b)(ii) requires estate recovery for MassHealth costs for people of any age who were inpatients of a nursing facility or other medical facility.
+This is required by federal law and not a state option.
 The title of this subsection uses the phrase "permanently institutionalized" but that phrase is not defined in the state or federal statutes.
-The clarification in 31 (b1/2) (ii) cross-references to the federal statute which requires recovery for
+The clarification in 31 (b1/2) (ii) cross-references to the federal statute which requires recovery for individuals who were inpatients long enough to be subject to an assessment for the costs of their care and are not expected to return home.
+However, because MassHealth is now only pursuing federally mandated recovery, the estates of people who were permanently institutionalized should only be liable for the costs of the institutional care.3